lauracondon/pands-problem-sheet/README.md

 ### References:

- - Real Python. *Reading and Writing Files in Python* https://realpython.com/read-write-files-python/ (accessed on 04/03/2021)
+ - Real Python. *Reading and Writing Files in Python* https://realpython.com/read-write-files-python/ (accessed 04/03/2021)
- - Real Python. *Working With Files in Python* https://realpython.com/working-with-files-in-python/ (accessed on 04/03/2021)
+ - Real Python. *Working With Files in Python* https://realpython.com/working-with-files-in-python/ (accessed 04/03/2021)
- - w3schools. *Python File Open* https://www.w3schools.com/python/python_file_handling.asp (accessed on 04/03/2021)
+ - w3schools. *Python File Open* https://www.w3schools.com/python/python_file_handling.asp (accessed 04/03/2021)
- - GeeksforGeeks. *Count the number of times a letter appears in a text file in Python* https://www.geeksforgeeks.org/count-the-number-of-times-a-letter-appears-in-a-text-file-in-python/ (accessed on 04/03/2021)
+ - GeeksforGeeks. *Count the number of times a letter appears in a text file in Python* https://www.geeksforgeeks.org/count-the-number-of-times-a-letter-appears-in-a-text-file-in-python/ (accessed 04/03/2021)
- - codegrepper. *how to count the occurrence of a word in string python* https://www.codegrepper.com/code-examples/python/how+to+count+the+occurrence+of+a+word+in+string+python (accessed on 04/03/2021)
+ - codegrepper. *how to count the occurrence of a word in string python* https://www.codegrepper.com/code-examples/python/how+to+count+the+occurrence+of+a+word+in+string+python (accessed 04/03/2021)
- - Stack Overflow. *UnicodeDecodeError: 'charmap' codec can't decode byte X in position Y: character maps to <undefined>* https://stackoverflow.com/questions/9233027/2021unicodedecodeerror-charmap-codec-cant-decode-byte-x-in-position-y-character (accessed on 04/03/2021)
+ - Stack Overflow. *UnicodeDecodeError: 'charmap' codec can't decode byte X in position Y: character maps to <undefined>* https://stackoverflow.com/questions/9233027/2021unicodedecodeerror-charmap-codec-cant-decode-byte-x-in-position-y-character (accessed 04/03/2021)

   ### Week 7 - moby-dick.txt

   The text in this document was sourced from Project Gutenburg for use in testing the es.py program.

- - Project Gutenburg. *Moby Dick - Chapter 1* https://www.gutenberg.org/files/2701/2701-h/2701-h.htm (accessed on 04/03/2021)
+ - Project Gutenburg. *Moby Dick - Chapter 1* https://www.gutenberg.org/files/2701/2701-h/2701-h.htm (accessed 04/03/2021)

 ____________________________________________________________________________________________________________________

  ### Week 8 - plottask.py
-10/03/2021 - Note: I need to comment my code and also add some extra formatting to it to make it look nicer

-#### Task:
-1. Write a program that takes a positive floating-point number as input and outputs an approximation of its square root.
+1. Write a program called plottask.py that displays a plot of the functions f(x)=x, g(x)=x2 and h(x)=x3 in the range [0, 4] on the one set of axes.
-2. Create your own sqrt function, called sqrt, that does this and do not use the built in functions x ** .5 or math.sqrt(x).

-Test Input:

-$ python squareroot.py

-Please enter a positive number: 14.5

-The square root of 14.5 is approx. 3.8.
+2. Some marks will be given for making the plot look nice.

 #### Code Explanation: